 regions.
 We have also detected a high recruiting rate of corals of the genera Pocillopora and Porites.

-Functionally, we only have a differential use of the restored and witness areas by the different groups of organisms, because
+In the functional approach, we only have a differential use of the restored and

 dispersion speed of the organisms as well as habitat requirements are specific

 and are temporarily modulated by the environmental dynamics of each period.